 - when you complete or submit a form through our Services, for example, "Contact Us" or “More Information” forms;

 - when you participate in surveys or contests, submit orders or requests, or register for or use our Services, or otherwise contact us;

 information you submit or provide such as real estate searches and preferences, whether you plan on buying or selling real estate, home search criteria, information about financing for the purchase of real estate, and other information related to the purchase or sale of real estate.

 Information we collect from third parties.

-We may collect personal information about you and your property from third party sources, such as public databases, joint marketing partners, social media platforms (including from people with whom you are friends or otherwise connected), from brokers and independent agents of Realogy Holdings Corp. brands, and from other third parties.
-For example, without limitation:
+We may collect or receive personal information about you and your property from third party sources, such as public databases, joint marketing partners, social media platforms (including from people with whom you are friends or otherwise connected), brokers and affiliated agents, and other real estate professionals, and third parties.
+For example: